-This section is no longer standardised like it was in previous years.
+This section is no longer standardized like it was in previous years.
 Now, we suggest that you write ‘References Available On Request’ at the end of your CV.
 You can remove it altogether if you’ve run out of space.

 Formatting Tips To Consider When Writing A CV

 The next part of our CV writing guide is formatting.
-Which is very important, as it makes your cv clearer to read and you’re able to effectively highlight your suitability for the role.
+This is very important, as it makes your cv clearer to read and you’re able to effectively highlight your suitability for the role.
 Unfortunately, there isn’t a set way to format a CV but whatever you do, it must be consistent.

 Here are key areas that you should focus on when writing a CV: